 Classic car insurance

-Whether you drive your vintage vehicle everyday or only on the weekend, make sure it’s protected with the right classic car insurance.
-Read on to get all the information you need to insure a classic car and compare quotes.
+Whether you drive your vintage vehicle every chance you get or only at the weekend, make sure it’s protected with the right classic car insurance.
+Read on to get the information you need to find cover for your pride and joy – and compare classic car insurance quotes with us.

-Whether you drive your vintage vehicle everyday or only on the weekend, make sure it’s protected with the right classic car insurance.
-Read on to get all the information you need to insure a classic car and compare quotes.
+Whether you drive your vintage vehicle every chance you get or only at the weekend, make sure it’s protected with the right classic car insurance.
+Read on to get the information you need to find cover for your pride and joy – and compare classic car insurance quotes with us.

 What is classic car insurance?

-Classic car insurance, also known as vintage car insurance, is a specialist policy for older cars.
-The policy works similarly to ordinary vehicle insurance, but it’s expected that your classic car will only be used occasionally for leisure.
+Classic car insurance, also known as vintage car insurance or collector car insurance, is a specialist policy for older cars.
+The policy works similarly to ordinary vehicle insurance, but there are some key differences.

 How old does a car have to be for classic insurance?